 Baby Clothes Resource

-As part of our Resource and Referral Program and in partnership with Loved Twice, the Oakland FRC offers free infant clothing to pregnant women and women with newborn babies.
+As part of our Resource and Referral Program and in partnership with Loved Twice, the Oakland FRC offers free infant clothing to expectant parent.
 Parents interested in receiving free baby clothing are required to schedule an appointment in advance by calling (510) 267-1860.

 Ages and Stages Questionnaire (ASQ) Developmental Screening